 All for Loneliness

 At the root of many addictive behaviors, you will often find loneliness and isolation.
 Sometimes it’s isolating to protect the gap we see between our ideal self and our performative self – for example, fear of not living up to personal standards or others’ expectations.
 Isolating can even become an addiction all its own.

 Coming to understand that my method for staving off loneliness is seldom healthy has been part of my recovery.

-when nothing is being accomplished and the weight of the world is resting on our shoulders.
+For those of us in recovery, it’s still greater to have somebody to lean on when nothing is being accomplished and the weight of the world is resting on our shoulders.
 It is then that the true value of the relationships we have forged becomes clear.
 Drinking my way out of misery has yet to work for me.
 But talking it out with someone who knows me, warts and all, helps.
 Even if I don’t find the answer I need right away.

 How to Take Charge of the Committee

 I like to call the voices in my head “the committee.”
 Members of the committee are talking heads sitting on the shoulders of random fears, thoughts, and impulses, and they can behave more like a herd of cats than a committee.
 They are restless; they seek excitement.
 Poke a fear here, trigger an anxiety there – that’s how they operate.
 Paradoxically, the committee’s constant critical chatter and activity make it easier – or tempting – for me to isolate.
 My history of battles for recovery has brought me to understand a few things about taking charge of this committee.
 Mainly,